-Basil plants in the garden need about 1 1/2 inches of water every week to keep them healthy, but watering them from above or using sprinklers to water them can lead to yellowing leaves.
-Watering from above gets the leaf surfaces wet, and sunlight beating down on standing water can cause sunscald.
-Watering just around plant bases with a soaker hose helps alleviate the issue, as does watering plants in the late evening or early morning.
+Basil plants in the garden need about 1.5 inches of water every week to keep them healthy, but watering them from above or using sprinklers to water them can lead to yellowing leaves.
+Watering the plants from above can spatter the leaf surfaces, and sunlight beating down on standing water can cause sunscald, exhibiting as dry brown patches on the leaves.
+Carefully watering around plant bases with a soaker hose helps alleviate the issue, as does watering plants in the late evening or early morning.

 Basil plants suffering from a potassium deficiency often develop yellow areas between the veins on the leaves.
 Boost potassium in the soil with a commercial potassium fertilizer, such as muriate of potash.
-Following the directions on the product's label, sprinkle about 1/2 cup of potash fertilizer for every 100 square feet of growing space.
+Following the directions on the product's label, sprinkle about one-half cup of potash fertilizer for every 100 square feet of growing space.
 Lightly water the fertilizer into the soil.

 Basil can come under attack from bacterial leaf spot, a disease that causes water-soaked, yellowish-brown to black streaking on stems and spotting on the leaves.
-This disease occurs when Pseudomonas cichorii fungi infect the soil, and the soil splashes onto basil plants during rains or watering.
+This disease occurs when Pseudomonas cichorii fungi infect the soil and the soil splashes onto basil plants during rains or watering.
 Bacterial leaf spot is particularly problematic during humid, warm weather.
 No cure exists for bacterial leaf spot disease, so clip off infected leaves as soon as you spot them.
 When pruning, use shears or scissors that have been wiped with a cloth soaked in rubbing alcohol.
 This helps prevent the spread of disease.
 You can prevent infections by watering plants at the bases of their stems to reduce splashing.

 Basil plants typically grow normally until they reach between 6 and 12 inches tall.
 After that, the disease causes brown spotting and streaking on basil plant stems as well as yellowing, wilting and dropping leaves.
 The first sign of downy mildew disease is a slight yellowing around the major veins on the leaves.
 Brown spots form within the yellow tissue before spreading to cover entire leaves.
-The leaves also develop fuzzy, purple-gray growths beneath the infected yellow areas.
+The leaves also develop powdery, grayish growths beneath the infected yellow areas.
 The diseased leaves quickly fall from the basil plant.

 Treating Fungal Diseases

 Fungicides aren't a good choice to treat fungal diseases on basil, advises Clemson Cooperative Extension.
 Keeping the leaves as dry as possible and improving airflow around basil plants help control both downy mildew and fusarium wilt.
 Make sure each basil plant has enough space around it to allow for ample ventilation, which helps reduce leaf moisture.

-Basil plants can attract strawberry leaf nematodes ((Aphelenchoides fragariae), microscopic worms that feed within basil leaves and initially cause yellow, twisted and stunted leaves.
+Basil plants can attract strawberry leaf nematodes (Aphelenchoides fragariae), microscopic worms that feed within basil leaves and initially cause yellow, twisted and stunted leaves.
 The yellowed holes eventually turn brown and occasionally drop from the leaf, leaving a "shot hole" appearance.
 This nematode requires standing water to stay on leaf surfaces, which is another reason for careful watering.
-No chemical controls are available to home gardeners, so remove any affected basil plants and toss them in a covered garbage can.
+No chemical controls are available to home gardeners, so remove any affected basil plants and toss them into a covered garbage can.